Conventional Treatment Options

 A sobering review of gold standard evidence

 Benefits.
-Although antidepressants can substantially help some, overall they work only modestly better than sugar pills for generalized anxiety disorder (GAD): 50% of people respond to placebo while 68% respond to antidepressants.
-In fact, using what experts consider the best statistical metric to evaluate drugs, only 1 in 5 people with GAD and PTSD see substantial benefit attributable to antidepressants.
+Although antidepressants can help some, overall they work only modestly better than sugar pills for anxiety: 50% of people respond to placebo while 68% respond to antidepressants.
+In fact, only 1 in 5 people with generalized anxiety and PTSD see substantial benefit attributable to antidepressants.
 One large analysis found that this benefit has even been overestimated, and in some cases is no better than placebo. .For OCD psychological approaches are clearly better than antidepressants.
-[6}
+[5}

 Side effects.
 86% of people have side effects and 55% find them bothersome.
-These include weight gain, gastrointestinal issues, cardiovascular issues, and Parkinsonian-like involuntary movements.
-They may persist even after you stop using antidepressants.
-The FDA has issued their most severe black box warning for antidepressants, since they double the frequency of suicidal thoughts in those under 25.
+These include weight gain, gastrointestinal issues, cardiovascular issues, and Parkinsons-like involuntary movements.
+They can persist even after you stop using antidepressants.
+The FDA warns that SSRI antidepressants double the frequency of suicidal thoughts in those under 25.
 Use also triples the frequency of aggressive behavior in children.

 Faulty grounding theory.
-A fundamental reason for the lackluster outcomes with antidepressants is that experts now consider the underlying chemical imbalance theory to be untenable and a "gross over-simplification".
-This theory was well-intended but a one-size-fits-all drug approach doesn't match the complex human experience of mental distress.
-Many psychiatrists and researchers agree that a more sophisticated theory and more robust therapeutic approach is needed.
-Dr. Joanna Moncrieff explains.
+A fundamental reason for the poor outcomes with antidepressants is that experts now consider the underlying chemical imbalance theory to be a "gross over-simplification".
+A one-size-fits-all drug approach doesn't match the complex human experience of mental distress.
+Many psychiatrists and researchers agree that a more sophisticated theory and therapeutic approach is needed.
+Dr. Joanna Moncrieff explains in this video.

 Benzodiazepines: benefits, risks, & limitations